 TMJ Specialist San Antonio - TMJ Treatment

 Temporomandibular Joint Dysfunction Syndrome (TMJ) is a common condition affecting a wide variety of people.
 TMJ is characterized by severe headaches, jaw pain of varying degrees, grinding teeth, and an intermittent ringing in the ears.
-The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that a dentist can effectively treat.
+The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that an oral surgeon can effectively treat.
 As a craniofacial pain specialist, Dr. Jeffrey Wert is able to determine if you have TMJ disorder and can provide orthopedic treatments for the condition.
 With extensive training and some of the most advanced equipment in the industry, Dr. Wert is recognized as the leading TMJ Specialist in San Antonio.

 The symptoms of TMJ are debilitating and can greatly interfere with every day life.
 The oral surgeon is able to test, diagnose, and devise a comprehensive plan to treat the underlying causes of the TMJ disorder.

 Reasons for Treating TMJ

 TMJ sufferers report that their symptoms generally worsen during periods of prolonged or unexpected stress, and that intense outbreaks of the condition can lead to neck pain and dizziness.

 Clenching or grinding of the teeth is particularly common and usually occurs at night, but can occur anytime.
 The grinding will eventually erode the structure of the teeth or lead to fractures which can cause more severe dental problems in the future.